Biden says in State of Union that US is ‘unbowed, unbroken’

 "You wonder whether a path even exists anymore for you and your children to get ahead without moving away, I get it,” Biden says.
 “That’s why we’re building an economy where no one is left behind.
 Jobs are coming back, pride is coming back because of the choices we made in the last two years.”

-The setting for Biden's speech looks markedly different from a year ago, when it was Democratic stalwart Nancy Pelosi seated behind him as House speaker.
-She's been replaced by Republican Kevin McCarthy, and it was unclear what kind of reception restive Republicans in the chamber would give the Democratic president.
+Democratic stalwart Nancy Pelosi has been replaced as House speaker by Republican Kevin McCarthy, and it was unclear what kind of reception restive Republicans in the chamber would give the Democratic president.

 McCarthy on Monday vowed to be “respectful” during the address and in turn asked Biden to refrain from using the phrase “extreme MAGA Republicans,” which the president deployed on the campaign trail in 2022.